This topic shows the steps to create a new Studio project to contain StreamBase fragment development of a simple EventFlow module.

 Notice that the Package Name field is generated by combining the Group ID and the Artifact ID.
 Do not change the Package Name.

-Clickto view the following screen.
+Clickto view the following panel.

 Leave these settings in place for now.
 Click.